PredictiveScienceLab/pift-paper-2023/README.md

 + `examples/example02b`: Example 2.b of the paper.
 + `examples/example03a`: Example 3.a of the paper.
 + `examples/example03b`: Example 3.b of the paper.
-+ Several unit tests which are put in the directory `./tests`.

 The requirements for the Python plotting scripts are (ignoring standard libraries):
 + [matplotlib](https://matplotlib.org)